Krukov/cashews/Readme.md

 ### Transactional

-Applications more often based on database with transaction (OLTP) usage.
-Usually cache support transactions poorly.
+Applications are more often based on a database with transaction (OLTP) usage.
+Usually cache supports transactions poorly.
-Here just simple example how we can make our cache inconsistent:
+Here is just a simple example of how we can make our cache inconsistent:

 ```python
 async def my_handler():